 A full episode player (FEP) features an episode of a program that may have previously aired on TV and can be watched on any device in either App or Web environments.

-Refers to delivering specific content based on a user’s location within a “fence” on a map usually within 150m-1km around a point or building.
+Or Geo-Targeting/-Zoning refers to delivering specific content based on a user’s location within a “fence” on a map usually within 150m-1km around a point or building.

 A guaranteed buy, also known as “programmatic direct” or “programmatic guaranteed”, is the direct sale of reserved ad inventory between a buyer and seller, with automation replacing the manual insertion order (IO) process.
-This inventory is sometimes categorized as premium, sold upfront, reserved, guaranteed, first-look, direct sold or class-1.
+This inventory is sometimes categorized as premium, sold upfront, reserved, guaranteed, first-look, direct-sold or class-1.
 Guaranteed buys allow the publisher to regulate the price of inventory to buyers.

 Household data is data collected from non-personal devices that are shared within households, such as a television set or a desktop computer for a family.
 Household data has broad scale but less precision at an individual consumer level, given the shared nature of the targeted devices in question.
 Traditionally, this is a common way television advertising has been bought–with an entire household in mind.